Today's Bible Reading: Colossians 1

 From the beginning -- or at least from Genesis 3 onward -- humankind has struggled with the question of how to reconnect with God.
 The truth is this: reestablishing the God-connection is impossible with merely human efforts or plans.
 God is the great Repairer of the relationship that was broken by sin; he is not only Creator, his is also Re-creator.
 These basic truths stand behind Paul's description of Jesus' role.
 Jesus is the visible image of the invisible God; he is creator, reigning one, reconciler and redeemer.

 When have you observed human beings wanting or trying to connect with God on their own terms or by their own efforts?
 Try to put into your own words the significance of Paul's affirmation about Jesus.
-Paul described the reconnection with God in terms of perseverance (continuing) in faith, being established and firm, and hope.
+Paul described the reconnection with God in terms of persevering (continuing) in faith, being established and firm, and hope.
 What would you say to someone who says they want to reconnect with God but does not seem serious enough to continue faithfully?

 Heavenly Father, we are overwhelmed at times by our separation from you, by the distance we experience as we see the influence of this world in our lives.
 Today we praise you and give you thanks for Jesus as the one who reveals you and makes you known to us.
 We are grateful for his powerful work and words in creation, in holding things together, in leading the church, and in providing redemption and reconciliation so that broken relationships can be healed.
 May we be faithful servants, and faithful proclaimers of the good news, In Jesus' name, Amen.